jaromero6/Scheduling-algorithm/README.md

 * Technicians that can not be assigned, are omited.

-* The server runs in localhost:8888.
+* The server runs in localhost:3000.

-* To runs the program with a singular schedule, replace the variable c (in server.js) by an object that is in the specified format.
+* To get the schedule make a post request with the object in the body to /getModel route.